kechagias/varfima/README.md

 **Purpose**:
   To fit bivariate vector autoregressive fractionally integrated time series with general phase.
-The functions of this repo can be used to replicate the results of https://onlinelibrary.wiley.com/doi/abs/10.1111/jtsa.12504
+The functions of this repo <br>
+  can be used to replicate the results of https://onlinelibrary.wiley.com/doi/abs/10.1111/jtsa.12504

 **Contents**: